 There are two certain records of this smallest of the jaegers.
 The first was of a bird collected approximately 17 miles SSW of South Pass on May 28, 1990 (DLD,SWC,DM,MM?,RDP).
 This record, the second for Louisiana, pointed up the need for cautious identification of immature jaegers, since all three may occur on the gulf anytime between spring and fall.
-The other record is of one2002 The Long-tailed Jaeger has no breast band.
+The other record is of one2002.
+For identification details, see Ohlson....